 Documentary filming - the session (music video) and the interview

 We met up at the Hilton Hyde Park hotel in the top right hand corner of Hyde Park in January 2019 to do some filming.
 As I was pretty well-versed in creating documentary films at this point, I was there a day early to shoot the B-film, including shots of the London Underground, the London bus outside the hotel, etc. You can see these snippets in the film, during the interview with Alison, which I think is a nice touch.
 After that, we travelled by tube to Acton, where we met the lovely and experienced engineer Shane Shanahan.

-Aside from being the Westpoing Studios' owner, a producer/ engineer, Shane Shanahan is a highly respected drummer / percussionist, with training from both Trinity College and Sheffield University.
+Aside from being the Westpoint Studios' owner, producer and engineer, Shane Shanahan is a highly respected drummer and percussionist, with training from both Trinity College and Sheffield University.